cncf/wg-serverless/whitepapers/serverless-overview/README.md

 Function frameworks may include the following metadata for functions:

-* **Version**- each function version should have a unique identifier, in addition versions can be labeled using one or more aliases (e.g. "latest", “production”, “beta”).
+* **Version**- each function version should have a unique identifier, in addition versions can be labelled using one or more aliases (e.g. "latest", “production”, “beta”).
 API gateways and event sources would route traffic/events to a specific function version.

 * **Environment Variables** - the user may specify Environment variables that will be provided to the function at runtime.
-Environment variables can also be derived from secrets and encrypted content, or derived from platform variables (e.g. like Kubernetes EnvVar definition).
-Environment variables enable developers to control function behavior and parameters without the need to modify code and/or rebuild the function allowing better developer experience and function reuse.
+Environment variables can also be derived from secrets and encrypted content or derived from platform variables (e.g. like Kubernetes EnvVar definition).
+Environment variables enable developers to control function behaviour and parameters without the need to modify code and/or rebuild the function allowing better developer experience and function reuse.

 * **Execution Role** - the function should run under a specific user or role identity that grants and audits its access to platform resources.